rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 _Tags/content: accessibility, autobiographical, CSC 151, data science, delayed, digital humanities, email, grinnell, joc, language, meta, obermann, overcommittment, packrat, Racket (or Scheme; I'm not consistent), technical (not the same as technology), technology (not the same as technical)_

-1. The joy of code: Analyzing the course schedule.  :joc:grinnell:academia:draft:  `joc-course-schedule`

-1. Grinnellians you should know (or know about): Clair Patterson.  :grinnellians:science:draft:  `clair-patterson`

 1. Grinnellians you should know (or know about): Corlis Benefideo.  :grinnellians:writing:draft:  `corlis-benefideo.md`

 1. Refusing to recommend.  :recommendations:academia:sketch: `recommendation-bds`